ilyanaDev/ilyanaDevBlog/src/pages/blog/2020-07-21-mythical-man-month.md

 * A small team of really good programmers is theoretically ideal but is impractical when trying to build large systems quickly (this small team is an efficient but slow method)
 * Harlan mills said you should break a large job up into segments, each to be tackled by a "surgical team" where one person does the cutting and everyone else supports
-  * surgeon = chief programmer - defines specifications; designts, tests, codes program; writes documentation; very experienced and talented
+  * surgeon = chief programmer - defines specifications; designs, tests, codes program; writes documentation; very experienced and talented
   * copilot - less talented surgeon
   * administrator - deals with personnel, raises, space, and interactions with the rest of the organization
   * editor - edits documentation